How Do Alarm Keypads Work?

 A user may also get an alarm keypad so that they can have a second on-site access point for controlling their system.
 This can be particularly useful for those with multiple entry points or very large properties.
 By using multiple keypads, a user will not need to walk across their entire property to control their alarm system.
 And by placing a keypad by their front door and a separate one by their back door, they can conveniently arm and disarm their system regardless of which entryway they use.

-But for a hardwired system like a Honeywell VISTA, an alarm keypad is usually required.
-Without a keypad, a user will have no way of programming their panel.
-They are also important for quickly arming and disarming the panel.
+But for a hardwired system like a Honeywell VISTA, an alarm keypad is required.
+Without a keypad, a user will have no way of programming, or seeing the status of, their panel.
+A keypad is also necessary for arming and disarming the panel.
 The keypad will usually be placed in an easily accessible location, while the wired panel itself will generally be hidden somewhere else.

 Did you find this answer useful?